sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 others.
 Given all this, it’s important to understand what the different types of ANOVA are and how they differ from one another.

-The first kind of ANOVA is conventionally referred to as **Type I sum of squares**.
+The first kind of ANOVA is conventionally referred to as **Type 1 sum of squares**.
 I’m sure you can guess what the other two are called.
 The “sum of squares” part of the name was introduced by the SAS statistical software package and has become standard nomenclature, but it’s a bit misleading in some